-One of the most well-studied elderberry syrup benefits is its powerful immune-boosting properties.
-The berries contain chemical compounds called anthocyanidins, which are known to have immunostimulant effects.
+One of the most well-studied elderberry supplement benefits is its powerful immune-boosting properties.
+The berries contain chemical compounds called anthocyanidins, which have been found to possess immunostimulant properties.

-A 2016 study published in Nutrients showed that elderberry supplementation was able to reduce cold duration and symptoms in air travelers.
-Travelers using this herb from 10 days before travel until four to five days after arrival overseas experienced, on average, a two-day shorter duration of their colds as well as a noticeable reduction in cold symptoms.
+A 2016 study published in Nutrients showed that elderberry supplementation was able to reduce cold duration and symptoms in people using air travel.
+People using this herb from 10 days before travel until four to five days after arrival overseas experienced, on average, a two-day shorter duration of their colds as well as a noticeable reduction in cold symptoms.

-Several studies have found benefits to support the use of elderberry syrup for flu symptoms as well.
-Specifically, the flavonoids in the extract bind to the H1N1 human influenza virus as well as the H5N1 avian influenza virus.
+Several studies have found benefits to support the use of elderberry for flu symptoms as well.
+Specifically, the flavonoids in the berries bind to the H1N1 human influenza virus as well as the H5N1 avian influenza virus.

-Another study published in the Journal of International Medical Research showed that when the extract is used within the first 48 hours of the onset of flu symptoms, it can shorten the duration of flu symptoms by an average of four days.
+Another study published in the Journal of International Medical Research referenced above suggests that when elderberry is used within the first 48 hours of the onset of signs of flu, it can shorten the duration of flu symptoms by an average of four days.

 2. Reduces Sinus Infection Symptoms

-With elderberry’s anti-inflammatory and antioxidant properties, it makes sense that it can help treat sinus issues.
-A sinus infection is a condition in which the cavities around the nasal passages become inflamed, and this antiviral herb has promise as a sinus infection natural remedy.
+With elderberry’s anti-inflammatory and antioxidant properties, it makes sense that it can help treat sinus issues and diseases related to respiratory health.
+A sinus infection is a condition in which the cavities around the nasal passages become inflamed, and this antiviral herb has promise as a sinus infection remedy.

 A study conducted by the Institute of Complementary Medicine’s Department of Internal Medicine at the University Hospital in Zurich, Switzerland examined the use of a product called Sinupret, which contains elderberry extract.
 The researchers used Sinupret to treat bacterial sinusitis along with an antibiotic (doxycycline or vibramycin) and a decongestant.
 Interestingly enough, those who took the combination did better compared to those who did not take Sinupret at all.